anivish2004/ielts-momentum/README.md

 It's not Fort Knox, but it's solid for an MVP.

-Want to Contribute?
-If you have ideas or want to fix bugs:

-Fork the repo

-Create a branch (git checkout -b feature/your-idea)

-Make your changes

-Test locally

-Push and open a Pull Request

-That's it.
-We'll review it, give feedback, and merge if it's good.

-Questions?
-Found a bug?
-Open an issue on GitHub.

-Have an idea?
-Drop it in the discussions.

-Want to chat about the project?
-You know where to find me.

 The Mission
 IELTS prep shouldn't feel like punishment.
 It should feel like progress.
 Like winning.